 Rebalance unavoidable emissions through carbon offsetting and verified carbon removals

-Rebalancing is a crucial step in achieving carbon neutrality and net zero.
-It involves compensating for unavoidable emissions through initiatives such as carbon offsetting and carbon removals projects.
+Rebalancing residual emissions is a crucial step in achieving carbon neutrality and net zero.
+It involves compensating for unavoidable residual emissions through initiatives such as carbon offsetting and carbon removals projects.

 Navigate the evolving regulatory and standards landscape